Matveibos/rails_answers_and_guides/js_tutorial.md

             var a = { x: 1 }
             'x' in a
             # => true
+7. How to check that an object has a function property?

+            if (typeof me.onChange === "function") {
+                // safe to use the function
+            }
 # DOM ELEMENTS

 1. How to set bacground-image src from object?